Send your enquiry.

 For most Claimants, earnings are their greatest loss.
 When taking time off work, lots of people are only entitled to Statutory Sick Pay.
 Whilst self-employed people typically receive nothing.
 It can be difficult to deal with this loss of income.
 Where the injuries are serious, the Claimant may be unable to return to work at all.
 Or, he/she may only be able to return in a reduced capacity, or in a less onerous role.
 This can result in serious financial difficulties.

-Thankfully a personal injury claim allows you to recover both past and future earnings.
+Thankfully a personal injury compensation allows you to recover both past and future earnings.
 This includes any overtime and bonuses that you would ordinarily have received.
 It also takes into account any promotions (and pay rises) you would have enjoyed in the future.
 The cost of care can be another significant expense.
 In cases where catastrophic injuries have been sustained, the Claimant may need ongoing, round-the-clock care.
 Where the injuries are less serious, the Claimant may still require help around the house with cleaning, washing, gardening and DIY.
 Even if this care is provided by friends or family members compensation can be obtained.
 Read about frivolous personal injury claims.

 Calculating your special damages

 When we pursue a personal injury claim on your behalf, we calculate your special damages for you.
 We investigate every financial loss thoroughly with our specialist team.
 Thus ensuring you are not left out of pocket because of your accident.
 To aid your claim, it is useful to keep receipts and details of other losses, wherever possible.
 However, you need not worry about anything else.
 We do all the hard work for you.

 How to Prove Your Losses

 Losses in a personal claims

 You can recover different types of financial loss when making a claim.
 These include –

 - Past loss of earnings